bsurc/docs/docs/open_ondemand.md

 # Open OnDemand

 Open OnDemand is a web portal that provides a graphical user interface (GUI) to a supercomputer cluster.
 This open-source project is developed and maintained by the Ohio Supercomputer Center (OSC); you can learn more at [https://openondemand.org/](https://openondemand.org/).

-You can access the Open OnDemand portal for Borah at [https://borah-ondemand.boisestate.edu](https://borah-ondemand.boisestate.edu).
+You can access the Open OnDemand portal for Borah at [https://ondemand.boisestate.edu](https://ondemand.boisestate.edu).
-(You'll need to be on VPN and log in with your Borah username and password.)

 ![borah-ondemand login screen](images/ood-login.png "Borah OnDemand login screen")